chef-boneyard/chef-provisioning-ssh/README.md

 NOTE: if the first machine fails it will likely be a result of issues with your vagrant key.

-This will run chef-provisioning on each of the two vagrant nodes.
+This will run chef-provisioning on each of the three vagrant nodes.

 thats it.